Curated OER

 Who Has Denser Fur?

-In this mathematics learning exercise, students identify and solve who has the denser fur, either the Sumatran tiger or the sea otter.
+In this mathematics worksheet, students identify and solve who has the denser fur, either the Sumatran tiger or the sea otter.
 They calculate the number of hairs for each per inch or per meters and compare them.

 Curated OER